-With time, salinity intrusion is becoming severe.
-So, the locals have to face salinity induced problems more frequently.
-It has adverse impact on their livelihood.
-Those who cannot adapt with these situations have to change their livelihood or migrate to non-saline prone areas.
+.

-3.3 Adaptation Measures to Cope up with Increasing Salinity
+3.3 Adaptation Measures for Increasing Salinity

 3.3.1 Soil management practices

 Soil management practices are employed on the farm to ensure sound health of soil.
 Healthy soil enhances agricultural productivity, environment and even human and animal health.
-Different soil management practices adopted by the respondents in the study area shown in Table 4.
-Findings illustrated that the huge percentage of the respondents highly involved in leveling of land (86.3%) and scraping (72.5%) practices, moderately involved in raise cultivation (77.5%), and addition of organic matter practices (75.0%).
-Mukhopadhyay et al., (2021) discovered nearly identical mitigation strategies for food security and sustainable agriculture against salinity issues.
-A large majority of them (92.5%) did not involve in zero tillage practice.
-Therefore, the most of the soil management practices except zero tillage were common practices in the study area.
+Different soil management practices adopted by the respondents in the study area are shown in Table 4.
+Findings revealed that majority of the respondents, about 86.3% and 72.5% were highly involved in leveling and scrapping of land respectively.
+For the moderately involved, 77.5% and 75.0% practiced ‘’raise cultivation’’ and ‘’use of organic matter’’ respectively.
+These findings is in line with the findings of Mukhopadhyay et al., (2021) who discovered nearly identical mitigation strategies for food security and sustainable agriculture against salinity issues.
+Majority of the farmers (92.5%) did not involve in zero tillage practice.
+Therefore, most of the soil management practices except zero tillage were common practices in the study area.

 Table 4.
 Arrangement of the respondents according to their soil management practices